waitai/xr-upgrade-workflows/README.md

 # xr-upgrade-workflows
 A set of CWM workflows for upgrading a single OS image of IOS-XR (LNT Flavor) devices.
 The CWM workflows interact with NSO via the IOS-XR NETCONF NED to perform the pre-check, image upgrade and post-check.
-The workflows are defined in [CNCF's Serverless Workflow DSL Specification](https://github.com/serverlessworkflow/specification/blob/0.9.x/specification.md).
+The workflows are defined using [CNCF's Serverless Workflow DSL Specification](https://github.com/serverlessworkflow/specification/blob/0.9.x/specification.md).

 More documentation to come.